microsoft/wpa/.github/analyst_guide_getting_started.md

 ## Importing Workplace Analytics Data
 All functions in **wpa** are designed to work with query data from Workpalce Analytics.
-To load in some data you can use the included [import_wpa()](https://microsoft.github.io/wpa/reference/import_wpa.html), loading any query file in .CSV format:
+To load in some data you can use the [import_wpa()](https://microsoft.github.io/wpa/reference/import_wpa.html) funciton, to read any query file in .CSV format:

 ```R